The Center for Rheumatology and Bone Research

 Clinical Trials in Arthritis, Osteoporosis and Internal Medicine

-The Center for Rheumatology and Bone Research is a division of Arthritis and Rheumatism Associates, P.C., a 18-physician rheumatology practice.
+The Center for Rheumatology and Bone Research is a division of Arthritis and Rheumatism Associates, P.C., a rheumatology practice.
 The Center was developed to give our patients access to the most recent therapies for the treatment of rheumatic diseases through participation in clinical trials.
 In addition to the physicians, our staff consists of certified clinical research coordinators, administrative assistants, clinical research assistants and in-house recruitment staff, as well as on-site quality assurance and regulatory officers.

 We began running clinical trials in 1982 and have since participated in the evaluation of new agents for Rheumatoid Arthritis, Osteoarthritis, Osteoporosis, Sjögren’s syndrome, Fibromyalgia, tendinitis and Ankylosing Spondylitis.
 We remain committed to the evaluation of investigational treatments for all of the rheumatic diseases.
 Our research center is located in Wheaton, MD, on the grounds of Westfield Shoppingtown Wheaton.
 The Center is easily accessible by car, bus or subway.

-Our rheumatology practice handles 30,000 patient visits annually in four locations.
+Our rheumatology practice handles 30,000 patient visits annually in six locations.
 We see patients from a wide geographic area that spans from Baltimore, Maryland, to Fredericksburg, Virginia, and from Harper’s Ferry, West Virginia, to Salisbury, Maryland.

 All of our physicians are Board Certified in Internal Medicine and Rheumatology.
 They have active teaching affiliations with The George Washington University, Georgetown University and the University of Maryland Schools of Medicine.
 They provide service to many organizations including The American College of Rheumatology, the American College of Physicians and the Association of Clinical Research Professionals.
 They actively serve on committees, hold offices and have been honored by numerous professional organizations and institutions.